 Our responsibilities to you:

+The Nantwich Clinic always aims to provide the best possible standard of healthcare for our patients.
 You will be treated as an individual and partner in your healthcare, given courtesy and respect regardless of your background, ethnicity, religious belief, personal situation, or the nature of your health problem.

 Your responsibilities to us: